The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 If I were you, I’d choose one of these options in Varenna!

-Whichever you choose, you can’t go wrong.
-The main thing to keep in mind is that ALL decent accommodation in Lake Como sells out far in advance (particularly between April and September).
-So if you do want to spend a night in Lake Como, book it now!
+MADDY’S TIP: Whichever you choose, you can’t go wrong.
+The main thing to keep in mind is that ALL decent accommodation in Lake Como sells out far in advance (particularly between May and September).

-This is my favorite website for booking affordable accommodation in Italy.
-Typically, free cancellation is available, so you can book now with confidence!
+This is my favorite website for booking accommodation in Italy.
+Typically, free cancellation is available, so you can book with confidence!

 Milan to Lake Como Day Trip: Travel FAQs